SQLMesh macros

 And they will be quoted in the resulting SQL query:

-Now we can place the array values at the end of a column name by using the SQLMesh macro operator @
+We can place the array values at the end of a column name by using the SQLMesh macro operator @

 inside the @EACH